jasperlee108/svndumpfilterIN/README.md

           % pip install pytest

       See http://doc.pytest.org/en/latest/ for more details.
-   4. Use pep8 for adherence to style guidelines.
+   4. Use pycodestyle for adherence to style guidelines.
 To set up (once in your virutal environment):

-          % pip install pep8
+          % pip install pycodestyle

-      See https://pypi.python.org/pypi/pep8 for more details.
+      See https://pycodestyle.pycqa.org/en/latest/ for more details.

 Prior to submitting a patch please:
    1. Check your changes adhere to style guidelines by ensuring the following passes with no complaints:

-          % pep8 svndumpfilter.py test_svndumpfilter.py
+          % pycodestyle svndumpfilter.py test_svndumpfilter.py

    2. Add unit test(s) to test_svndumpfilter.py demonstrating the
       problem and fix in your patch.